-- you must be able to source all documentation to verify the pre- and post-activity conditions. - the project must not commence until after we have received an application for scoping plan approval - any lighting products installed as part of the activity must have been listed on the Register of Products before you lodge your first application for impact report approval for the project, and meet all other product requirements as detailed in Section 6.3 of this document.
+- you must be able to source all documentation to verify the pre- and post-activity conditions. - the project must not commence until after we have received an application for scoping plan approval - any lighting products installed as part of the activity must have been listed on the VEU Register of Products before you lodge your first application for impact report approval for the project, and meet all other product requirements as detailed in Section 3.3 of this document. - project applicants must be approved to undertake PBA by the commission.
+Therefore, projects cannot commence prior to accreditation.